xiangyu-peng/Reader_Model/README.md

       python scripts/interactive/atomic_single_example.py --model_file pretrained_models/atomic_pretrained_model.pickle
     ```

-    - Some absolute paths have to be changed [here](https://github.gatech.edu/xpeng62/ReaderModel/blob/comet/comet-commonsense/src/interactive/functions.py).
+    - Some absolute paths have to be changed after you clone the repo `./comet/comet-commonsense/src/interactive/functions.py`.

     - How to use COMeT to convert sentence as knowledge graph?